Status: review in progress

 - 25 September 2012—suspension of most dimethoate products continued to 5 October 2013.

-On 6 October 2011 the APVMA suspended the use of dimethoate on a number of food crops due to potential dietary risks.
-The suspension period has now been extended to 5 October 2013.
-Associated permits will be extended to 5 October 2013.
+On 6 October 2011 the APVMA suspended all products containing dimethoate and issued new instructions that no longer allow the use of dimethoate on a number of food crops due to potential dietary risks.
+The suspension and associated permits have been extended to 5 October 2014.
 The suspension prohibits:

 - use of dimethoate on certain horticultural crops

 - use on all food producing plants in the home garden

 - supply and possession of dimethoate products unless they carry the new instructions for use.

 The suspension follows the release of the 2011 Dimethoate Residues and Dietary Risk Assessment Report (August) which found that its use on many crops could exceed the recommended public health standard (the Acute Reference Dose).

 Certain dimethoate products have had the suspension of their registrations revoked to allow the approval of new labels that have instructions consistent with the suspension instructions.
 Previous labels of these products (those approved before 6 October 2011) must still be used only according to the current suspension instructions included in PER13155 or PER13156 or according to any other permits issued by the APVMA.

 - View the new instructions for use: PER13155 and PER13156